 The trust and transfer rules at 42 U.S.C.
-1396p apply to trusts or similar legal devices created on or after August 11, 1993, that are created or funded other than by a will.
-Generally, resources held in a trust are considered available if under any circumstances described in the terms of the trust, any of the resources can be made available to the individual.
+1396p apply to trusts or similar legal devices created, restated, or funded on or after August 11, 1993, that were established are created or funded other than by a will.
+Generally, resources held in a trust are considered available if under any circumstances described in the terms of the trust or its administration shows that, any of the resources can be made available to or used for the benefit of the individual or spouse.

-(A) Look-Back Period for Transfers into or from Trusts.

-(1) Look-Back Period.
+- (A) Look-Back Period for Transfers into or from Trusts. - (1) Look-Back Period.

-- (a) For transfers made before February 8, 2006, the look-back period is 36 months for trusts where all or any portion of the income or principal of an irrevocable trust can be paid to or for the benefit of the nursing-facility resident, but is paid instead to someone else. - (b) The look-back period is 60 months - (i) for transfers made on or after February 8, 2006, subject to the phase-in described in 130 CMR 520.019(B)(2), if all or any portion of the income or principal of a trust can be paid to or for the benefit of the nursing-facility resident, but is instead paid to someone else: - (ii) if payments are made from a revocable trust to other than the nursing-facility resident and are not for the benefit of the nursing-facility resident; or - (iii) if payments are made into an irrevocable trust where all or a portion of the trust income or principal cannot under any circumstances be paid to or for the benefit of the nursing-facility resident. - (2) Period of Ineligibility Due to a Disqualifying Transfer.
+(a) For transfers made before February 8, 2006, the look-back period is 36 months for trusts where all or any portion of the income or principal of an irrevocable trust can be paid to or used for the benefit of the nursing-facility resident, but is paid instead to someone else.

+(b) The look-back period is 60 months

+(i)1. for transfers made on or after February 8, 2006, subject to the phase in described in 130 CMR 520.019(B)(2), if all or any portion of the income or principal of a trust can be paid to or used for the benefit of the nursing-facility resident, but is instead paid to someone else;

+(ii)2. if payments are made from a revocable trust to other than the nursing-facility resident and are not for the benefit of the nursing-facility resident; or (iii)3. if payments are made into an irrevocable trust where all or a portion of the trust income or principal cannot under any circumstances be paid to or used for the benefit of the nursing-facility resident.

+(2) Period of Ineligibility Due to a Disqualifying Transfer.
 The MassHealth agency determines the amount of the transfer and the period of ineligibility for payment of nursing-facility services in accordance with the rules at 130 CMR 520.019(G).